tdepuyt/maritimechartservice-sample-viewer/README.md

-20190502 - Updated to support releases through 10.6.1 Patch 4 and 10.7
+20201021 - Latest release with support through 10.8.1

 # Maritime Chart Service sample widgets
 ## (Web App Builder widgets)

-The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS for Maritime: Server product.
+The Maritime Chart Service widgets are widgets and dojo classes that illustrate how web applications can consume and interact with the Maritime Chart Service exposed by the ArcGIS Maritime Sever Extension product https://www.esri.com/en-us/arcgis/products/arcgis-maritime/deployment/server-extension

 The widgets can be used directly within Web App Builder for ArcGIS.
 Alternatively, the source code for these widgets is available here for reuse/modification and to integrate it within custom web apps outside of the Web App Builder for ArcGIS framework.

 To view a sample application created with these widgets please visit http://esriho.maps.arcgis.com/home/index.html and click on one of the Maritime Chart Service applications.

+Note: Only MCS mapserver services are supported with these widgets.

-What's new with this version
+## * What's new with this version
+* Added multiple MCS service support to Display Properties, Identify, and Search widgets.
+* Updated Display Properties configuration steps to support multiple MCS services.

+With added support for multiple MCS services you can now author a map with with one or more MCS services and use all three sample widgets with each service.
+Even if you use the Add Data widget to add another MCS service to your map, you can refresh your MCS sample widgets to recognize and work with any newly added MCS service.

+## * Added new Multiple MCS Services support section under deployment
+## * Tested against WAB 2.17 and JavaScript API 3.29

+Items included with previous release (20190502)
 ## * Added support for the following display parameters
 * Safe Depth
 * Display Light Sectors